 Suspended Springboks cleared to return

-CAPE TOWN (Reuters) - Suspended Springboks Bjorn Basson and Chiliboy Ralepelle were on Friday cleared to play after a South African Rugby Union (SARU) judicial committee found there was 'no fault' on their part after the pair tested positive for the banned stimulant methylhexaneamine (MHA).
+CAPE TOWN (Reuters) - Suspended Springboks Bjorn Basson and Chiliboy Ralepelle were on Friday cleared to play after a South African Rugby Union (SARU) judicial committee found there was 'no fault' on their part after the pair tested positive for the banned stimulant methylhexaneamine (MHA)."I don't feel vindicated as much as pure delight because it proves to South Africa and the world that we are not cheats," said SARU chief executive Jurie Roux.

 "We have revisited our processes and we will not be endorsing any supplements from now on and will instruct our players not to take any supplements."